gkp1/rotmg_realmeye_search/README.md

 # RealmEye item search

 Add a search bar to realmeye's item selection panel so you don't have to manually find an item in a huge list.
+[Forum post](https://www.realmeye.com/forum/t/i-made-a-search-feature-for-realmeye-trading/82146/2)
 ## Screenshots

 ![App Screenshot](https://i.imgur.com/32DQrNu.gif)